Ha-nn-ah/EvolutionOfQuantitativeTraits/README.md

 This github repository provides the Wolfram Mathematica notebook (and a pdf-version of it) and the simulation code (C++) of the paper

-Götsch, Hannah and Bürger,Reinhard, 2023.
+Götsch, Hannah and Reinhard Bürger, 2023.
 "Polygenic dynamics underlying the response of quantitative traits to directional selection."
 Theoretical Population Biology *, *-*.
 doi: *

 ## Mathematica notebook